presentator/docker/README.md

 This repo provides a `Dockerfile` to quickly build and set-up a production ready Docker image for [Presentator](https://github.com/ganigeorgiev/presentator).

-You could find an example deployment set-up with `docker-compose.yaml` file in the [docker-compose-example](./docker-compose-example) directory.
+You could find an example deployment set-up with `docker-compose.yml` file in the [docker-compose-example](./docker-compose-example) directory.

 > If you are looking for a development Docker set-up, plase check the [Presentator project repo](https://github.com/ganigeorgiev/presentator).

+## Available versions

+- `ganigeorgiev/presentator:latest`
+- `ganigeorgiev/presentator:1.9`, `ganigeorgiev/presentator:1.9.0`

+> The tag versions corresponded to the actual [release versions of Presentator](https://github.com/ganigeorgiev/presentator/releases).